 The way we eat can be a huge catalyst for change, not just in own experience, but has deep rooted implications and in the Beach House, our food goes a long way to represent who we are and where we want to be.
 We have the choice to evolve and look forward, give life and nurture or take life and deplete our earth.
 Spread peace and compassion or contribute towards violence and suffering.
 We are imperative links in a vital chain, the chain of life itself.
 We believe in a bright future and food that makes us and all beings shine!

-We are not great believers in recipes as such.
-We improvise alot and are not very good at following recipes ourselves.
-At least not measuring things out perfectly and faffing.
-Good cooking is fluid and recipes constantly evolve, at least they do in the BHK.
+All our recipes are inspired by local, seasonal produce and whatever we have in the fridge and cupboards really.
+Generally they happen spontaneously and are always the food we are eating and enjoying.
+We believe good cooking is fluid and recipes constantly evolve, at least they do in the BHK.
 We rarely cook the same thing twice, always looking at making things better.
 Always up for a challenge!

 All recipes are broken down into these sections:

 Do It: All the lovely steps in bringing a Beach House creation to life.